via Cargo

-Fast Rust implementation of tldr providing simplified, example-based command documentation
+Fast Rust implementation of tldr providing simplified, example-based manual pages for command-line tools

-tealdeer is a Rust implementation of tldr that provides simplified, example-based documentation for command-line tools.
+Tealdeer is a Rust implementation of the tldr project, which provides simplified, example-based manual pages for command-line tools.
 It serves as an alternative to traditional man pages by offering concise, practical examples of how to use common commands.
-The tool downloads and caches documentation pages locally, allowing offline access after initial setup.
+The tool downloads and caches tldr pages locally, allowing offline access after the initial download.

 # via Cargo